chomieu/RadCaTS-Karaoke/README.md

 7. [Tests](#tests)
 8. [License](#license)
 ## Description
 A full-featured social karaoke app that dynamically loads content using the YouTube Music API, allows for custom lyric file generation, provides a hub for group sessions, and incorporates 3D elements.
-Built for the University of Washington's Winter 2020/21 Coding Bootcamp.
+Winner of the Best Functionality award for the University of Washington's Winter 2020/21 Coding Bootcamp.

 ## Authors